 We operate in approximately 80 countries throughout the world to provide a comprehensive range of discrete and integrated services and products to the energy industry.
 The majority of our consolidated revenue is derived from the sale of services and products to major, national, and independent oil and natural gas companies worldwide.
 We serve the upstream oil and natural gas industry throughout the lifecycle of the reservoir, from locating hydrocarbons and managing geological data, to drilling and formation evaluation, well construction and completion, and optimizing production throughout the life of the field.
 Our two business segments are the Completion and Production segment and the Drilling and Evaluation segment.
 The industries we serve are highly competitive with many substantial competitors in each segment.
-In the first quarter of 2011, based upon the location of the services provided and products sold, 52% of our consolidated revenue was from the United States.
-In the first quarter of 2010, 41% of our consolidated revenue was from the United States.
+In the first six months of 2011, based upon the location of the services provided and products sold, 54% of our consolidated revenue was from the United States.
+In the first six months of 2010, 44% of our consolidated revenue was from the United States.
 No other country accounted for more than 10% of our revenue during these periods.

 Operations in some countries may be adversely affected by unsettled political conditions, acts of terrorism, civil unrest, force majeure, war or other armed conflict, expropriation or other governmental actions, inflation, exchange control problems, and highly inflationary currencies.
-We believe the geographic diversification of our business activities reduces the risk that loss of operations in any one country would be materially adverse to our consolidated results of operations.
+We believe the geographic diversification of our business activities reduces the risk that loss of operations in any one country, other than the United States, would be materially adverse to our consolidated results of operations.